 India represents 9.2% of total market, up 6.9% from the previous year.
 The segment is sustained by local legislation with growing duties for vehicles above 4.00 mm of length.

-Coming from the victory in the 2016 ranking, the market leader was again the Volkswagen Polo with 503.000 units (-5.1%) with a huge gap over all the followers.
+Coming from the victory in the 2016 ranking, in the 2017 the global segment-leader was again the Volkswagen Polo with 653.000 units (-7.0%) with a huge gap over all the followers.
 Produced since the 1975, in over 12 million units so far.
-In September 2017 the 6th generation was able for sales in almost all countries in the World.
+In September 2017 the 6th generation was released for sales in almost all countries in the World.